 The 635-mile biennial Newport Bermuda Race is the oldest regularly scheduled ocean race, one of very few international distance races, and (with the Transpac Race) one of just two of the world’s regularly scheduled races held almost entirely out of sight of land.
 Founded in 1906, the Bermuda Race will be held for the 51st time in 2018.

 Its purpose was stated in 1923 by Cruising Club of America Commodore Herbert L. Stone: “In order to encourage the designing, building, and sailing of small seaworthy yachts, to make popular cruising upon deep water, and to develop in the amateur sailor a love of true seamanship, and to give opportunity to become proficient in the art of navigation. . . .”

 The race attracts sailors from across North America and the globe, with recent entries from Russia, Britain, and China, and always a large turnout of Canadians.

-The 2016 fleet is extremely diverse.
-A total of 23 countries are represented among the sailors, and 55 of the boats have at least one sailor from outside the United States.
-In addition, 41 US states are represented in this fleet.
+The 2016 fleet was extremely diverse.
+A total of 23 countries were represented among the sailors, and 55 of the boats have at least one sailor from outside the United States.
+In addition, 41 US states were represented in this fleet.